georgeredinger/coffeescript-koans/README.markdown

 # CoffeeScript Koans - koans to learn CoffeeScript #
+george's meditation {
   rvm use 1.9.2
   gem install guard
+  gem install guard-coffeescript
   gem install livereload
   install livereload browser plugin

+  run Guard
+  in another terminal
+  run livereload

+  point a browser to the jasmine runner .html file for the koans

+  push the "live reload button on the browser"

+  enjoy making the koans pass the tests.
+}

 This work is based on Ben Hall's [Javascript Koans](https://github.com/BenHall/javascript-koans), which in turn are based upon Edgecase's [Ruby koans](http://github.com/edgecase/ruby_koans).